 Q: What are the differences between classes of harnesses as stated in NFPA 1983?

 - Class I Harness: Often just a belt, it fastens around the waist and thighs or under buttocks, and designed only to be used for emergency escape with one-person loads.
 Most victim rescue harnesses fall into this category as well.

 - Class II Harness: This device fastens around the waist and thighs or under buttocks and is designed for rescue work where two person loads may be encountered.
 This type of harness may fail if the user becomes inverted.
 Additionally, Class II harnesses do not meet fall protection criteria.

 - Class III Harness: A Class III harness is a full body harness that typically does meet fall protection criteria.
 This harness fastens around the waist and thighs or buttocks and over the shoulders; designed for rescue where two person loads may be encountered and inverting may occur.
 This type of harness should almost always be used for technical rescue.

-A: A few industrial type rescue harnesses do include shoulder “D” ring attachments.
+A: A few industrial type rescue harnesses do include shoulder D-rings.
 The necessity for this type of primary attachment is very dependent type of confined space the user is being lowered into.
-Example; a vertical opening of 24 inches (or smaller) could be a good reason to use the shoulder attachments to facilitate an extreme vertical orientation of the body.
+For example, a vertical opening of 24 inches (or smaller) could be a good reason to use the shoulder attachments to facilitate an extreme vertical orientation of the body.
 The tradeoff is that this type of extreme vertical harness suspension is very uncomfortable even for short periods of time.
 The best practice for vertical suspension, especially longer durations, is to have the primary connection to the waist “D” ring.